top of page

 A few weeks ago, I was doing some more research on nonviolent action and, of course, sought out the father of nonviolence in our country Dr. Reverend Martin Luther King, Jr. I’m grateful for the lessons nonviolentaction365 has taught me, and grateful for The King Center.
 Dr. Bernice A. King has done a beautiful job keeping her father’s legacy and work alive through The King Center

-When you really start to think about this, and when you let it infiltrate everything you do and all of the things you see, you begin to witness it everywhere.
-Many systems are set up to keep people down.
-Only the special, or the lucky, are able to get ahead and have a happy life with their basic needs met.
+When you let this concept infiltrate everything you do and all of the things you see, you begin to witness it everywhere.
+Supremacist systems set up to keep people down, while oppressors keep power.

-Too many people are stuck in the violent sphere of poverty.
+One person stuck in the violent sphere of poverty is too many.

-Poverty crosses all racial and political boundaries, and is one of the saddest things we do as a human race.
 The Almighty Dollar God is ruthless.
 It awards very few at the expense of many.
 It has its disciples, It has its followers.
 It has its battles and its dungeons.
 It must keep its workforce hungry for nice things, and unable to attain them.
 It requires ugliness, darkness, and division.
+It cares only about domination and power.
+It does not know love.

 Poverty is one of Dr. King’s Triple Evils.
 The other two are Racism, and Militarism (which includes “war, imperialism, domestic violence, rape, terrorism, human trafficking, media violence, drugs, child abuse, violent crime…”)

-I have been thinking of the word evil all day.
+I have been thinking about the word evil

 Poverty